COSIMA/cosima-recipes/docs/contributing.rst

 Another very useful way to contribute to COSIMA Recipes is to review `existing Pull Requests`_.
 Even if you don't have a new workflow to propose to the world, you might be an expert in some part of the process and your feedback is valuable!

+**Everyone can review and comment on pull requests.**

 Take a look at the `existing Pull Requests`_ to see if anything takes your fancy.
 There are two ways to interact with these, depending on what sort of feedback you'd like to provide.

+The simplest way to examine a pull request is to `use GitHub <https://github.com/COSIMA/cosima-recipes/pulls>`_.
+You can look at changes made to files
+(GitHub will show you a standard linux ``diff`` for each file changed), read though commit messages, and/or peruse any comments the community has made regarding this pull request.

-Since the Pull Requests are the usual GitHub type, you can submit your review using the standard GitHub interface.
-This amounts to leaving a comment on the changes introduced by the commits.
-However, because notebooks contain a lot of extra metadata and structure, it's not very pleasant to review them through a file diff!
+Awkwardly, notebooks contain a lot of extra metadata and structure, so it's not very pleasant to review them through a file diff!

 Instead, the *review-notebook-app* bot will leave a comment with a **ReviewNB** button on every Pull Request: this lets you leave your feedback on a representation of the notebook itself.